nicoespeon/nicoespeon.github.io/src/pages/articles/en/2019-11-17--vscode-as-a-presentation-tool/index.md

 Here's the why and how I did that, so I can just refer to it instead of repeating my explanations.
 Hopefully, it will inspire you to do the same.
 I really think this is a powerful format for technical talks.

+> TL;DR I made a VS Code Extension to help you do the same: [it's called Slides](https://marketplace.visualstudio.com/items?itemName=nicoespeon.slides)

 ## VS Code as a presentation tool.
 But, why?

 ![](./why.gif)